anchor/tingle/ronn/tingle-check-updates.8.md

 ## DESCRIPTION

-check-updates may be used non-interactively to determine whether or not a system is up to date.
+check-updates may be used to determine whether or not a system is up to date.
 This determination is always carried out with respect to your repository mirrors (apt or yum sources).

-When run interactively, check-updates will output a sorted list of pending updates to standard output using this format (fields separated with a single space):
+Run interactively or non-interactively, check-updates will output a sorted list of pending updates to standard output using the following format (fields are separated with a single space):

 `<PACKAGE NAME>` `<PENDING VERSION>`